Time-sharing: Time-sharing

-Christopher Strachey, who became Oxford University's first professor of computation, filed a patent application for "time-sharing" in February 1959.
-He gave a paper "Time Sharing in Large Fast Computers" at the first UNESCO Information Processing Conference in Paris in June that year, where he passed the concept on to J. C. R. Licklider.
+Christopher Strachey, who became Oxford University's first professor of computation, filed a patent application in the United Kingdom for "time-sharing" in February 1959.
+In June of that year, he gave a paper "Time Sharing in Large Fast Computers" at the first UNESCO Information Processing Conference in Paris, in which he described solutions to various technical problems raised by the idea of time-sharing.
+At the same conference, he passed the concept on to J. C. R. Licklider of Bolt Beranek and Newman (BBN).
 This paper was credited by the MIT Computation Center in 1963 as "the first paper on time-shared computers".

-The meaning of the term time-sharing has shifted from its original usage.
-From 1949-1960, time-sharing was used to refer to multiprogramming without multiple-interactive user sessions.
-In 1984 Christopher Strachey wrote he considered the change in the meaning of the term time-sharing a source of confusion and not what he meant when he wrote his paper in 1960.
+After 1960, the meaning of the term time-sharing shifted from its original usage and it came to mean sharing a computer interactively among multiple users.
+In 1984 Christopher Strachey wrote he considered the change in the meaning of the term time-sharing a source of confusion and not what he meant when he wrote his paper in 1959.

-There are also examples of systems which provide multiple user consoles but only for specific applications, they are not general-purpose systems.
-These include SAGE (1958), SABRE (1960) and PLATO II, created by Donald Bitzer at a public demonstration at Robert Allerton Park near the University of Illinois in early 1961.
-Bitzer has long said that the PLATO project would have gotten the patent on time-sharing if only the University of Illinois had not lost the patent for two years.

-The first interactive, general-purpose time-sharing system usable for software development, Compatible Time-Sharing System, was initiated by John McCarthy at MIT writing a memo in 1959 and then Fernando J. Corbató spearheading the actual development of the system.
+The first interactive, general-purpose time-sharing system usable for software development, Compatible Time-Sharing System, was initiated by John McCarthy at MIT writing a memo in 1959.
+Fernando J. Corbató led the development of the system, a prototype of which had been produced and tested by November 1961.
 Philip M. Morse arranged for IBM to provide a series of their mainframe computers starting with the IBM 704 and then the IBM 709 product line IBM 7090 and IBM 7094.
 IBM loaned those mainframes at no cost to MIT along with the staff to operate them and also provided hardware modifications mostly in the form of RPQs as prior customers had already commissioned the modifications.
 There were certain stipulations that governed MIT's use of the loaned IBM hardware.
 MIT could not charge for use of CTSS.
-MIT could only use the IBM computers for eight hours a day, another eight hours were available for other colleges and universities, IBM could use their computers for the remaining eight hours although there were some exceptions.
+MIT could only use the IBM computers for eight hours a day; another eight hours were available for other colleges and universities; IBM could use their computers for the remaining eight hours, although there were some exceptions.
 In 1963 a second deployment of CTSS was installed on an IBM 7094 that MIT has purchased using ARPA money.
 This was used to support Multics development at Project MAC.

+During the same period, Licklider led the development of the BBN Time-Sharing System, which began operation and was publicly demonstrated in 1962.

 JOSS began time-sharing service in January 1964.
-Dartmouth Time Sharing System (DTSS) began service in March 1964.
+Dartmouth Time-Sharing System (DTSS) began service in March 1964.